investpedia/smart-contract/README.md

 for compile can use too: https://remix.ethereum.org

 ## important
-rmmember to import/include the liberrary @( https://github.com/OpenZeppelin/openzeppelin-contracts )
+remember to import/include the liberrary @( https://github.com/OpenZeppelin/openzeppelin-contracts )